Machinist828/test/README.md

 How to start the project:

-1. Clone it in your repo with git clone https://github.com/Machinist828/test.git
+1. Clone it in your local repo with git clone https://github.com/Machinist828/test.git

 2. Navigate to the randomnumbers folder